Desert X 2025 Recap: Art Highlights, Map & Photos

 GPS Coordinates: 33.922876, -116.689379

-Sleeping Figure by Matt Johnson is an outdoor art installation made out of shipping containers.
-Set in front of the San Jacinto mountain range, it currently makes for incredible photos of the blooming desert landscape with the snowy San Jacinto mountains in the background.
+Sleeping Figure by Matt Johnson is an outdoor art piece made from shipping containers.
+It sits against the stunning backdrop of the San Jacinto mountain range.
+Right now, it’s perfect for photos with blooming desert plants and snowy peaks in the distance.

 Namak Nazak by Hylozoic/Desires